Skip to Main Content

 • Encourage students to establish meaningful connections with their faculty advisor, and to also become involved in the campus community by participating in co-curricular activities and programs

-The Office of Advising and Academic Success first interacts with students following their acceptance to register them for a few classes prior to Summer Orientation.
-Many students attend a Summer Orientation session, or speak with an advisor by phone to complete their schedule for the fall semester.
+The Office of Advising and Academic Success first interacts with students following their acceptance to register them for classes prior to Summer Orientation.
 Students are assigned to an academic advisor, usually in their major, in August, and it is possible to request a change of advisor on the student portal, should a student wish to do so.

 Advisor Request Policy